TrentonRoney/Education-Portfolio/README.md

 ## About Me

-Hello, my name is Trenton Roney, below is my important experience throughout my career.
+Hello, my name is Trenton Roney, although I may not know everything or have experience with everything, I am extremely coachable and a fast learner.
+Below is my important experience throughout my career.

 ## Education